mzollin/qr-pirate/README.md

 3. Call qr2key.py to scan the downloaded images in the qrbooty folder for QR-codes and check if they contain Bitcoin wallet private keys.
 The keys will be saved in a keylist.txt file.

-4. Remove duplicates in keylist.txt and output them to a keylist_unique.txt file
+4. Remove duplicates in keylist.txt and output the unique keys to a keylist_unique.txt file

 ## Python dependencies:
 - icrawler